avkoll/portfolio/README.md

 Ideas for site:
-Hashing function of some sort.
+Hashing function of some sort.\
-Draw spinning rat with tensors.
+Draw spinning rat with tensors.\
-Gray codes and hamilton circuits.
+Gray codes and hamilton circuits.\
-Dijkstra’s algorithm sorting.
+Dijkstra’s algorithm sorting.\
+Bottom banner have: © 2001-2024 Andrew Koller